hgenru/NativeScript-GoogleSDK/README.md

 This will add the native libraries in the NativeScript project and will make the native API available for consumption in JavaScript.

 The next step is to modify the AndroidManifest.xml file.
 It is located in your project folder in *platforms/android/* folder.
 Please merge the content of the two ```<application>``` sections into one section only.
-This is all you need to do in the AndroidManigest.xml file.
+This is all you need to do in the AndroidManifest.xml file.

 The next step is to set the GooglePlay API_KEY.
 It is specific for each app and each user, so you need to get it from the google service.
 Here is a [tutorial how to obtain that key](https://developers.google.com/maps/documentation/android/signup).

 Set the API_KEY in the AndroidManifest.xml file for the ```<meta-data android:name="com.google.android.geo.API_KEY"``` entry.

-Due to a bug in the current CLI tools, you need to manualy copy the plugin contents from the ```/node_modules``` folder to ```/app/tns_modules``` folder where the rest of the modules are.

 You are now done and you can start using the plugin from your application!
 Follow the next steps to see how to use the plugin and add the maps to your application UI.

 ##  Adding the map to the screen.